rsachdeva/drive-deposits/README.md

 `just deploy-drive-deposits-dynamodb-queries-only`

-- **Server-based**: Run the REST and gRPC servers with and without Docker Composer and Kubernetes
+- **Server-based**: Run the REST and gRPC servers Natively, With Docker Compose Or Kubernetes!
     - **Natively** (without Docker)

       `just run-drive-deposits-grpc-server`